ishroid/RubeenDummyWordGame/README.md

 As i am following MVVM & clean architecture , the purpose of the classes being explained here.

 - [bot] [GameBotService](/app/src/bot/java/com/rubean/interviewGame/GameBotService.java)
-  This is remote service any one how wanted to play game , must make service conneciton to communicate with bot,it contain GameCommandHandler that is being used to make two communication.
+  This is remote service any one wanted to play game , must make service connection to communicate with bot,it contain GameCommandHandler that is being used to make two communication.
 - [bot] [IGameMoveCallbacks](/app/src/bot/java/com/rubean/interviewGame/IGameMoveCallbacks.java)
   A interface that is being used only in [bot] to get callbacks on the service only if it's GameOver step.
 - [bot] [GameManager](/app/src/bot/java/com/rubean/interviewGame/GameManager.java)